-- 5.5.4.2 Marshal posts will be positioned along the course so as to: - keep the spectators out of prohibited areas by means of boards, barrier or ropes, whistles and loudspeakers; - as far as possible, warn crews of any obstructions on the route of the special stage. - 5.5.4.3 Should the use of red flags be required, the following procedure is to be adopted: - a) A red flag must be available at each stage radio point (situated at intervals of approximately 5 km).

-- b) The red flag will be displayed to crews only on the instruction of the Clerk of the Course and only at the radio points. - The flags may only be displayed by a marshal wearing a distinctive jacket as recommended in Article 5.2.6 above, and on which the radio point symbol is marked.
+- 5.5.4.2 Marshal posts will be positioned along the course so as to: - keep the spectators out of prohibited areas by means of boards, barrier or ropes, whistles and loudspeakers; - as far as possible, warn crews of any obstructions on the route of the special stage. - 5.5.4.3 Should the use of red flags be required, the following procedure is to be adopted: - a) A red flag must be available at each stage radio point (situated at intervals of approximately 5 km). - b) The red flag will be displayed to crews only. - The flags may only be displayed by a marshal wearing a distinctive jacket as recommended in Article 5.2.6 above, and on which the radio point symbol is marked.
 The time of deployment of the flag will be recorded and notified to the stewards by the Clerk of the Course. - c) During reconnaissance, a sign bearing the symbol specified in point 5.5.4.4 below must be displayed at the location of each radio point.
-This sign may be smaller but must be clearly visible to crews performing reconnaissance in order that the location may be noted in their pace notes. - d) On passing a displayed red flag, the driver must immediately reduce speed, maintain this reduced speed until the end of the special stage, and follow the instructions of any marshals or safety car drivers he/she encounters.
-Flags will be displayed at all radio points preceding the incident.
-Failure to comply with this rule will entail a penalty at the discretion of the stewards. - e) No flag other than the red flag may be deployed in a special stage. - f) Different signalling systems (e.g. flashing lights) may be used in super special stages.
+This sign may be smaller but must be clearly visible to crews performing reconnaissance in order that the location may be noted in their pace notes. - d) During reconnaissance, a sign bearing the symbol specified in point 5.5.4.4 below must be displayed at the location of each radio point.
+This sign may be smaller but must be clearly visible to crews performing reconnaissance in order that the location may be noted in their pace notes. - e) No flag other than the red flag may be deployed in a special stage. - f) Different signalling systems (e.g. flashing lights) may be used in super special stages.
 Full details must be included in the Supplementary Regulations. - 5.5.4.4 A radio network (set up approximately every 5 km), unique to each special stage, should be established to allow the vehicles to be tracked and the running of the rally to be supervised.
 Each radio point shall be identified in the Road Book and by a sign at least 70 cm in diameter, bearing the radio point symbol, a black spark on a blue background.
 Any medical vehicle within a stage shall be located at a radio point.
 An additional sign (red or green cross on a blue background) should be located beneath the radio point sign at this point.

-In addition there should be warning signs 100 m to 200 m prior to the SOS radio and medical points, with the same designs as above but on a yellow background.

-- 5.5.4.5 The tracking of vehicles on the special stage must be carried out either at rally HQ (rally control) or by the special stage safety officer.
+In addition there should be warning signs 100 m to 200 m prior to the SOS radio and medical points, with the same designs as above but on a yellow background. - 5.5.4.5 The tracking of vehicles on the special stage must be carried out either at rally HQ (rally control) or by the special stage safety officer.
 Some form of tracking chart should be used, either on the special stage by the special stage safety officer or at rally HQ.

-Each organiser must establish, and show in the safety plan, this procedure for tracking vehicles and must also list the procedures to be followed in the event of a missing competitor. - 5.5.4.6 In the case of incidents concerning spectator safety and control, the marshals must cooperate with the public services as laid down in the overall emergency plan, by reporting to rally HQ any incidents or accidents and allowing the security service to make use of the means of communication at the post.
+Each organiser must establish, and show in the safety plan, this procedure for tracking vehicles and must also list the procedures to be followed in the event of a missing competitor.

+5.5.4.6 In the case of incidents concerning spectator safety and control, the marshals must cooperate with the public services as laid down in the overall emergency plan, by reporting to rally HQ any incidents or accidents and allowing the security service to make use of the means of communication at the post.